deckgo/deckdeckgo/doc/slides/slides.md

 #### Installation

 The [DeckDeckGo] charts components are provided in separate extra library.
-If you don't use the [DeckDeckGo] starter kit and wish to add charts to your project, you will need to install and integrate it from a CDN or [npm](https://www.npmjs.com/package/deckdeckgo) as described in its [installation guide](https://github.com/fluster/deckdeckgo-charts#getting-started).
+If you don't use the [DeckDeckGo] starter kit and wish to add the [DeckDeckGo] chart to your project, you will need to install and integrate it from a CDN or [npm](https://www.npmjs.com/package/deckdeckgo) as described in its [installation guide](https://github.com/fluster/deckdeckgo-charts#getting-started).

 #### Attributes